os-cillation/easyfpga-sdk-java/wiki/cores/fdiv.md

 ## Usage
 Leaving the input pin unconnected results in a connection to the global 80 MHz clock.

-The divisor can be set in range of 0 to 255 using the `setDivisor(int divisor)` method.
-There are also two convinience method named `bypass()` and `stopOutputClock()` that set the divisor to 1 or 0, respectively.
+The divisor can be set in the range of 0 to 255 using the `setDivisor(int divisor)` method.
+There are also two convenience methods named `bypass()` and `stopOutputClock()` that set the divisor to 1 or 0, respectively.